We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - Price: $$

 Five ingredients, including aloe and rose-infused witch hazel, are blended into this hydrating face mist, which doubles as a toner to calm irritated skin and reduce redness.
 Tannins in the witch hazel serve as a natural astringent to remove excess oil and balance the skin’s pH, while rose hydrosol and aloe are naturally hydrating.

-This mist is particularly soothing and cooling after a hot day, and it can also be used on a cotton round to remove makeup and mineral sunscreen.
+This mist is particularly soothing after a hot day, and it can also be used on a cotton round to remove makeup and mineral sunscreen.
 Try it after workouts for a quick, refreshing touch-up.

 - Price: $